insideout/ai/_posts/2020-01-30-itiviti-partners-with-ai-innovator-imandra-to-integrate-machine-learning-into-client-onboarding-and-testing-tools.md

 related:
   - title: "H2O.ai Empowers MarketAxess to Innovate and Inform Trading Strategies"
     excerpt: "H2O also has an industry leading AutoML functionality that automatically runs through all the algorithms and their hyperparameters to produce a leaderboard of the best models.
-The H2O platform is extensively used in industries such as financial services that require the machine learning at scale.
-About H2O.ai H2O.ai is an open source leader in ..."
+The H2O platform is extensively used in industries such as financial services ..."
     publishedDateTime: 2020-01-26T23:16:00Z
     webUrl: "https://www.businesswire.com/news/home/20200126005001/en/H2O.ai-Empowers-MarketAxess-Innovate-Inform-Trading-Strategies"
     type: article